Frequently Asked Questions

 We can already let you know that you will NOT need to bring boxing gloves or shin guards.

-Five days of world class training
+Five days of world class training, 4 hours per day.

 NOT included: